Japanese Public Key Infrastructure (JPKI)

 1. About Japanese Public Key Infrastructure

-Japanese Public Key Infrastructure is a safe and secure identity verification service that uses electronic certification (not My Number) installed in My Number Card's IC chips to publicly verify the identity of the user and that documents such as contracts have not been tampered with online.
-Japanese Public Key Infrastructure can be used not only by administrative agencies but also by introducing it into various private sector services.
+Japanese Public Key Infrastructure is a safe and secure identity verification service that uses the electronic certification installed in My Number Card's IC chips (not My Number) to officially authenticate users online and confirm that contracts and other documents have not been tampered with.
+Japanese Public Key Infrastructure can be used not only by government agencies but also by introducing it to various private sector services.

 The use of Japanese Public Key Infrastructure is expected to improve customer service and reduce administrative costs.
-For example, the cost and time required for customers to fill out and mail identity verification documents and application forms can be reduced.
-In addition, the workload required for private sector to receive and review documents can be reduced.
+For example, it will reduce the cost and time for customers to fill out and mail identity verification documents and applications.
+It will also reduce the workload required for private sector to receive and examine documents.

-As of June 9, 2025, there were 736 private sector companies using Japanese Public Key Infrastructure.
-It is used in a variety of situations, such as opening a bank or securities account or making a loan contract.
+As of July 31, 2025, there were 789 companies using Japanese Public Key Infrastructure.
+It is used in a variety of situations, such as opening bank and securities accounts and signing loan contracts. private sector

-This system is operated by Japan Agency for Local Authority Information Systems (hereinafter referred to as "J-LIS"), a corporation jointly managed by the national and local governments based on the Public Personal Authentication Act * 2, and has the highest level of security and reliability.
+Based on the Public Personal Authentication Act * 2, this system is operated by the Japan Agency for Local Authority Information Systems (hereinafter referred to as "J-LIS"), a corporation jointly managed by the national and local governments, and has the highest level of security and reliability.

-When private sector introduces a Japanese Public Key Infrastructure, there are two ways to use it.
-One is to become a certified business operator by obtaining certification from the competent minister based on the Public Personal Authentication Act, and the other is to entrust the signature verification service to a certified business operator.
-To become a certified business operator, it is necessary to have facilities and systems for information management in the signature verification service.
-The facilities can also be used in the cloud.
-On the other hand, by entrusting the signature verification service to a certified business operator, it is possible to introduce a Japanese Public Key Infrastructure without requiring each business operator to develop signature verification facilities.
+There are two ways in which private sector can introduce Japanese Public Key Infrastructure.
+One is to obtain the approval of the competent minister under the Public Personal Authentication Act and become an approved business operator, and the other is to entrust the signature verification service to the approved business operator.
+To become an approved business operator, facilities and systems for information management in the signature verification service are required.
+The facilities can also be used via the cloud.
+On the other hand, by entrusting the signature verification service to the approved business operator, Japanese Public Key Infrastructure can be introduced without the need for each business operator to develop signature verification facilities.

-Efforts * 3 to promote and expand the use of My Number Card, including Japanese Public Key Infrastructure, are being strongly promoted throughout the government, and My Number Card is becoming increasingly convenient and easy to use for citizens.
-At present, the number of valid applications * 4 for My Number Card has exceeded the number of driver's licenses issued as of January 2023, reaching two-thirds of the population (approximately 83 million).
+The entire government is strongly promoting efforts * 3 to spread and expand the use of My Number Card, including Japanese Public Key Infrastructure, and My Number Card is becoming more and more convenient and user-friendly for citizens.
+At present, the number of valid applications * 4 in My Number Card has exceeded the number of driver's licenses issued, reaching two-thirds of the population (about 83 million applications) as of January 2023.

-* 2 Act on Certification Business of Japan Agency for Local Authority Information Systems Concerning Electronic Signatures, etc.
+* 2 Act on Japan Agency for Local Authority Information Systems's Certification Business in Relation to Electronic Signatures, etc.

 - * 3 Please refer to the following for the roadmap of major initiatives.

-- Priority Plan Road Map for the Realization of a Digital Society (PDF / 2,015 kb)
+- Priority Plan Roadmap Towards a Digital Society (PDF / 2,015 kb)

-P7: (4) Promoting the spread and use of My Number Card
+P7: (4) Promoting the Dissemination and Use of My Number Card

-P24 to P25: Road map for digitalisation of various cards using My Number Card
+P24 to P25: Roadmap towards digitalisation, etc. of various cards, etc. utilizing My Number Card

-* 4 The number of applications for issuance of My Number Card, excluding cases where there were deficiencies in documents and cases where applications were canceled.
-For the latest number of valid applications, please refer to the My Number Card Promotion Dashboard Japanese Public Key Infrastructure.
+* 4 Among My Number Card issuance applications, the number of cases in which documents were incomplete and cases in which applications were cancelled were removed.
+For the latest number of valid applications, please refer to the Dashboard on the Spread of My Number Card Japanese Public Key Infrastructure.

 2. Service Features

-You can reduce the costs that your customers incur, such as preparing and filling out identity verification documents and applications, and mailing them.
+You can reduce the costs that customers are incurring such as preparing, filling out and mailing identity verification documents and applications.

-For example, in the case of identity verification when opening a bank account, identity verification documents and application forms must be submitted.
-By using Japanese Public Key Infrastructure, identity verification and application can be made online.
-This reduces the cost of preparing, filling out, and mailing documents.
-In addition, by transcribing information from the four types of information (address, name, date of birth, and gender) recorded in the signature electronic certification, the burden and errors related to customer input can be reduced.
-In addition, since identity verification is completed online, it is possible to provide services that are not limited by time and place.
+For example, in order to make a identity verification when opening a bank account, it is necessary to submit identity verification documents and an application form.
+However, if you use Japanese Public Key Infrastructure, you can make a identity verification and apply online.
+This will reduce the costs required for document preparation, filling out, mailing, etc. In addition, by transcribing the information from the four types of information recorded in the electronic certification for signatures (address, name, date of birth, and gender), the burden and errors associated with customer input will be reduced.
+In addition, since the identity verification will be completed online, it will be possible to provide services without restrictions on time and place.

-It can reduce administrative costs borne by identity verification, such as the acceptance and examination of private sector documents and application forms, and the mailing of notifications to customers.
+You can reduce the administrative costs borne by private sector, such as the reception and examination of identity verification documents and applications, and the mailing of customer notifications.

-For example, in the case of identity verification at the time of opening a bank account, there used to be requests for re-submission of documents when identity verification documents and application forms were received or reviewed or incomplete entries were made.
-By using Japanese Public Key Infrastructure, identity verification and application can be made online, reducing the work load.
+For example, in the case of identity verification for opening a bank account, in the past, identity verification documents and application forms were received and examined, and requests for resending of documents were made in the event of incomplete entries.
+Using Japanese Public Key Infrastructure enables online identity verification and application, thereby reducing the workload.

 2.3.
 Security Enhancements

-Japanese Public Key Infrastructure uses a cryptographic technique called "public key cryptography" to ensure the security of communications.
+Japanese Public Key Infrastructure uses a cryptographic technology called "public-key cryptography" to ensure the security of communications.

-Public-key cryptography uses two different keys (a private key and a public key) for encryption and decryption.
-A feature of public-key cryptography is that a key encrypted with one key can only be decrypted with the other key.
+Public key cryptography uses two different keys (a private key and a public key) for encryption and decryption.
+What is encrypted with one key can only be decrypted with the other key.

-Also, the private key is recorded in the IC chip of the My Number Card.
+Also, a private key is recorded in My Number Card's IC chip.

-For details of "Public Key Cryptography", please refer to the following.
+For details of "public key cryptography", refer to the following.

-This chapter describes how to implement the service for a private sector that is interested in implementing Japanese Public Key Infrastructure.
+In this chapter, we will introduce how to introduce the service for private sector who is interested in introducing Japanese Public Key Infrastructure.

-When using a Japanese Public Key Infrastructure, the service provider must confirm the validity of the electronic certification provided by the customer.
-There are two service introduction methods: one is to become a "platform provider" that carries out the validity confirmation by itself, and the other is to become a "service provider" that entrusts the validity confirmation to the platform provider.
+When using Japanese Public Key Infrastructure, service introduction business operators need to confirm the effectiveness of electronic certification provided by customers.
+There are two service introduction methods: one is to become a "platform business operator" who personally carries out the effectiveness confirmation, and the other is to become a "service provider business operator" who entrusts the effectiveness confirmation to platform business operators.

 3.1.
 1. Becoming a Service Provider

-For procedures to become an SP business operator and service usage fees, please contact " 7.2.4.
-Contact information for services provided by platform business operators" in .
+For procedures to become an SP operator and service usage fees, please contact " 7.2.4.
+Inquiries about services provided by platform operators ".

-Figure 1: Flow of electronic certification validation (SP companies)
+Figure 1: Flow of electronic certification effectiveness confirmation (SP operators)

-The PF operator can provide the function of electronic certification validity confirmation to other private sector as a platform.
+It is possible for PF operators to provide the function of electronic certification validity confirmation to another private sector as a platform.

-The signature verification facility to be developed can also be introduced in a cloud-based format.
-This is expected to reduce the cost burden associated with the development and operation of the facility and shorten the time to service introduction.
+Note that the signature verification equipment to be installed can also be deployed in a cloud-based environment, which is expected to reduce the cost burden of facility installation and operation and shorten the time to service introduction.

-When using the service, electronic certification verification fees are charged to the J-LIS.
-The fees are based on the number of confirmations, and are set at 20 yen per electronic certification for signatures and 2 yen per electronic certification for user certificates.
-From January 2023, these fees will be free for the time being.
+Electronic certification verification fees for J-LIS will be charged when using the service.
+The fees are based on a pay-as-you-go system and are ¥ 20 per electronic certification for signatures and ¥ 2 per electronic certification for user identification.
+From January 2023, these fees will be waived for the time being.

-For procedures to become a PF operator, please refer to " 3.2 Procedures to Become a Platform Operator ".
+For procedures to become a PF Business operator, please refer to " 3.2 Procedures to become a Platform Business Operator ".

 3.2.
 Procedures for becoming a platform operator

-When introducing services as a PF business operator, it is necessary to obtain technical specifications, etc. from the J-LIS first, and then proceed with the certification procedure by the competent minister.
-After obtaining certification, it is necessary to develop a system environment for signature verification, etc.
+When introducing services as a PF operator, it is necessary to first obtain technical specifications, etc. from J-LIS and proceed with the competent minister approval procedure.
+After obtaining approval, it is necessary to prepare a system environment for signature verification, etc.

-It takes about six months to one year from the acquisition of the technical specifications to the certification by the competent minister.
+It takes about six months to one year from the acquisition of technical specifications to the acquisition of the competent minister's approval.
 For an overview of the procedure, please refer to the guidelines published by Ministry of Internal Affairs and Communications and Digital Agency below.

-After exchanging a pledge of confidentiality with the J-LIS, we will apply for the disclosure of technical specifications related to the Japanese Public Key Infrastructure.
-Although these documents are necessary for the certification procedure by the competent minister and the development of the system environment, they are also necessary for considering the introduction of services, so please make use of them from the consideration stage.
+After signing a confidentiality agreement with J-LIS, the applicant applies for disclosure of technical specifications, etc. related to the Japanese Public Key Infrastructure.
+These documents are necessary for the competent minister's approval procedures and system environment development, but they are also necessary for considering the introduction of services.
+Please use them from the consideration stage.

-Based on the technical specifications provided by the J-LIS, respond to the requirements specified in the certification standards, prepare documents to prove that the requirements are satisfied, and apply for certification examination to Digital Agency and Ministry of Internal Affairs and Communications.
+Based on the technical specifications provided by J-LIS, JICS prepares documents certifying that the requirements specified in the accreditation standards have been met.
+JICS uses these documents to apply to Digital Agency and Ministry of Internal Affairs and Communications for accreditation.

-After obtaining certification, the system will be tested in a test environment in Japanese Public Key Infrastructure.
-If there are no problems, the J-LIS will submit a notification to receive the results of the validation of the electronic certification in accordance with the provisions of the Public Personal Authentication Act.
-Finally, the system will be tested in the production environment and the service will be started.
+After obtaining certification, we will check the operation in the test environment of Japanese Public Key Infrastructure.
+If there are no problems, we will submit a notification to receive the results of the effectiveness check of electronic certification from J-LIS in accordance with the provisions of the Public Personal Authentication Act.
+Finally, we will check the operation in the production environment and start using the service.

 These usage fees will be free for the time being from January 2023 * 8.
-The aim is to reduce service usage costs for PF operators and support the introduction of services.
-For details, please refer to the following.
+The aim is to lower the cost of using the service for PF operators and support the introduction of the service.
+Please refer to the following for details.

-* 8 The CRL method will be permanently free of charge, and the OCSP responder method will be free of charge for three years for the time being.
+* 8 The CRL method will be free for all time, and the OCSP responder method will be free for the next three years.

-In this chapter, we introduce an example of the introduction of Japanese Public Key Infrastructure in private sector.
-We provide information that can be used as a reference, such as how it has been introduced in what industries and services, and what benefits it has for private sector and customers.
-We hope you will find it useful in your consideration of the introduction.
+In this chapter, we will introduce case studies in private sector, where Japanese Public Key Infrastructure is currently being introduced.
+We will provide reference information on how it is being introduced to what industries and services, what benefits it has for private sector and customers, etc. We hope you will find it useful when considering its introduction.

-For example, in the banking and securities industry, Japanese Public Key Infrastructure is widely used for account opening, and its introduction has been recognized for its effectiveness.
-It eliminates the need to copy identity verification documents and fill out and mail application forms, which were necessary when opening an account.
-By using My Number Card electronic certification, it is possible to easily and accurately apply from smartphones, etc. This reduces administrative costs such as reception and screening, and improves customer convenience.
+For example, in the banking and securities industries, Japanese Public Key Infrastructure is often used to open accounts, and its introduction has been recognized as effective.
+It eliminates the need for copying identity verification documents and filling out and mailing application forms, which were required when opening an account.
+By using My Number Card's electronic certification, applications can be made easily and accurately from smartphones, etc. This leads to reduced clerical costs such as reception and screening, and improved customer convenience.

 5. Authentication Mechanism

-The Japanese Public Key Infrastructure uses a electronic certification mounted on the My Number Card's IC chip.
-The J-LIS, the issuer of the electronic certification, serves as the trust anchor (the point of trust) and proves its validity.
+For Japanese Public Key Infrastructure, electronic certification installed in IC chips of My Number Card is used.
+As the issuer of electronic certification, J-LIS becomes a trust anchor (base of trust) and proves its validity.

-For details of "electronic certification for signature" and "electronic certification for user certificate", please refer to " 4.2 electronic certification type ".
+For details of "electronic certification for signature" and "electronic certification for user identification", please refer to " 5.2 Types of electronic certification ".

 (1) CRL Provision Method

-CRL * 5 is a list of revocation information for electronic certification.
+CRLs * 5 are a list of electronic certification revocation information.

-The CRL provision method is a method of providing a list of electronic certification revocation information periodically (once a day, etc.).
+The CRL providing method is a method for providing a list of electronic certification revocation information periodically (once a day, etc.).

 The CRL provided by the J-LIS is updated on a daily basis.
-The private sector verifies the validity of the electronic certification by downloading it to local environments and matching it to the issuing number of the customer's electronic certification.
+The private sector downloads it locally and checks the validity of the electronic certification by comparing it with the electronic certification's issue number.

 A feature of the CRL provision method is that it can be checked offline.